marcosecchi/resources/pages/retrogaming_libretro.md

 ## RetroArch

-A repository of links for RetroArch
+A repository of links for LibRetro and derivates

 ### Main